pinjuf/musiscript/README.md

 ### Infix notation

 Musiscript is capable of reading infix notation.
 To enter infix notation mode, put an expression in square braces.
-Valid operators are `+-*/`.
+Valid operators are `^+-*/`.
 Other functions are defined in the reverse polish notation parser.
+> For the interested: To eval an infix statement, it is first converted to RPN, and then passed to an RPN parser.

 ### Variables